rolling-scopes-school/tasks/.github/instructions/stage0.5-tasks.instructions.md

 # Stage 0.5 Bootcamp - Task Authoring Guidelines

+**IMPORTANT: All cross-check JSON files (criteria for cross-checking) must always be kept in sync with the corresponding task description.
+Any change in the task's scoring, requirements, or penalties must be immediately reflected in the JSON.
+The JSON structure must match the actual task structure and scoring blocks.**

 These rules apply to every task file inside `stage0.5 Bootcamp/tasks/`.
 When adapting a task from another stage, always bring it in line with all sections below before considering it done.

 ---